Home Depot USA v. Jackson (Decision May 28, 2019)

 Home Depot is stuck defending against a class action in state court

 Home Depot is the defendant in a class action.
-The orange home improvement giant is trying to get the case moved from state court to federal court.
+The home improvement giant requested to have the case moved from state court to federal court.
 Why?
 Because states are known to be friendlier to plaintiffs in class action suits.